Cultivation Education

 The Storybook Trail

 Located near the Peacock Playhouse, this literacy adventure can be enjoyed by all ages!
-Take a stroll through a woodland path while discovering Bella’s Fall Coat written by Lynn Plourde and illustrated by Susan Gal.
+Take a stroll through a woodland path while discovering Goodbye Autumn, Hello Winter written by Kenard Pak.

 Many thanks to our project partner, Mansfield-Richland County Public Library, and to the Keyser Library Fund and the George and Barbara Keyser D A Fund of Richland County Foundation who funded the establishment of the Storybook Trail.